MYLONDON shop

 Every year we do a contest with single-use film cameras with people who are homeless or have been homeless.

-Photographers are given the cameras free of charge and we pay prize money for more then 50 photos or sets of photos taken on the cameras.
-From the photos we publish calendars and cards for people who are homeless or recently homeless to sell in train stations, office buildings and markets.
+Photographers are given the cameras free of charge and we pay prize money for 50 photos or sets of photos taken on the cameras.
+From the photos we publish calendars and cards for people who are homeless or recently homeless to sell in Elizabeth line train stations, office buildings and Spitalfields market.

-One hundred single-use Fujifilm QuickSnap film cameras are given to people with lived experience of homelessness at St Paul's Cathedral.
+Forty three single-use Fujifilm QuickSnap film cameras were given to people with lived experience of homelessness at St Paul's Cathedral on Friday May 2, 2025.

-A crowdfunder helps pay the production costs of the calendars and greetings cards and profits from the sale of cards and calendars are paid to the photographers.
+The annual crowdfunder will help pay the production costs of the 2026 MYLONDON calendars and greetings cards.
+Profits from the sale of cards and calendars will be paid to the photographers who have experienced or are still experiencing homelessness.

 Read the BIG ISSUE review of a recent calendar: